Time-resolved collapse and revival of the Kondo state near a quantum phase transition

-A set of data points from the electrooptical sampling represents the time trace of the THz field pulse between $t=-4$~ps and $t=+16$~ps.
-Each set was normalized by a factor such that its entire integrated intensity (the sum of the square of all the normalized data points in the set) equals one, i.e. all traces are scaled to the same over-all reflected power.
+A set of data points from the electrooptical sampling represents the time trace of the terahertz field pulse between $t=-4.0$~ps and $t=+8.5$~ps.
+Each set was normalized by a factor such that its integrated intensity (the sum of the square of all the normalized data points in the set) equals one, i.e.\ all traces are scaled to the same over-all reflected power.
 Such normalized data are shown in Fig.~\ref{thz}.
-They were used to derive the heavy-fermion quasiparticle weight as follows.
-The power of the echo pulse was calculated by integrating the squared electric field of the normalized time traces over the interval from 3 to 8~ps, where the echo pulse appears.
-These raw data exhibit an offset, caused by noise, the residual tail of the undelayed main pulse, and incoherent Kondo correlations \cite{Klein08}, visible in our data as a temperature independent contribution above 150~K up to room temperature.
-Thus, this offset is not related to the Kondo quasiparticle weight.
-It was subtracted from the raw data to obtain the quasiparticle weight shown in Fig.~\ref{qcp}a, b.
+They were used to derive the heavy-fermion quasiparticle weight and the Kondo temperature as described in the following.
+(Refer to Supplementary Information B for an in-detail technical description of this procedure.)

+The power of the echo pulse was calculated by integrating the squared electric field of the normalized time traces over the interval from 3.5 to 8.5~ps where the echo pulse appears (see insets of Fig.~\ref{thz}).
+These raw data exhibit an offset, caused by noise, the residual tail of the undelayed main pulse, and the incoherent Kondo correlations \cite{Klein08} mentioned in the main text and discussed in detail in Supplementary Information B. In the range between 150 and 300~K, the Kondo weight of all our CeCu$_{6-x}$Au$_x$ samples is known to be zero so that only the temperature-independent offset is present.
+We subtract the integrated offset signal derived in this temperature range from our raw data to obtain $w_K^*$ as shown in Fig.~\ref{qcp}a.
+The Kondo temperature $T_K^*$ is derived from the relation $T_K^* = h/k_B \tau_K^*$.
+Here $\tau_K^*$ is taken as peak of the fitted envelope of the terahertz echo pulse according to equation~(\ref{eq:envelope}).